 To learn more, take a look at Braven’s Jobs Report.

-To achieve its ambition of serving 80,000-100,000 Fellows over the next decade, Braven is hiring a part-time Associate, Recruitment, who will be responsible for recruiting and enrolling 150-200 Fellows (students) into the Braven Accelerator course at our Higher Education Partner (HEP) for Spring 2026.
+To achieve its ambition of serving 80,000-100,000 Fellows over the next decade, Braven is hiring a part-time Associate, Recruitment, who will be responsible for recruiting and enrolling 200-250 Fellows (students) into the Braven Accelerator course at our Higher Education Partner (HEP), University of North Texas (UNT) at Denton, for Spring 2026.
 You will work closely with central and regional teammates to help you reach your goals.
-You will contribute to building and maintaining a positive presence of Braven on campus at our HEP.
+You will contribute to building and maintaining a positive Braven presence on campus at our HEP, UNT.

 This role is part of the Dallas-Fort Worth regional team and reports directly to the Senior Director of the Dallas-Fort Worth Region.